wp-plugins/accesspress-social-icons/readme.txt

 4. Frontend Icons Sets Display

 == Changelog ==
+= 1.0.1 =
+* Replaced previous icons with same sized icons and more quality icons
+* Fixed some typos

 = 1.0.0 =
 * Plugin submitted to http://wordpress.org for review and approval